QEWD-Courier/QEWD-Courier/README.md

 Note: this version of QEWD-Courier has Two Factor Authentication disabled.
 All users you create will automatically have a password of *password*.

+## Nb re Roles Based Access Control

+In this release we have set the default user role to 'IDCR' (aka Integrated Digital Care Record access/aka Professional users).
+This is an interim solution pending an OIDC upgrade due shortly, which will allow several user roles, PHR/IDCR etc

+Please amend the role to 'phrUser' if using this middleware for PHR (Personal Health Record) purposes

+Please check /main/auth_service/apis/oidc_callback/index.js where the *session.role* can be amended for now